Zou-Bo/MomentumED.jl/docs/src/api.md

 ## Performance Tips

-1. **Pre-computation**: Generate scattering lists once and reuse for all momentum blocks
+1. **Pre-computation**: Generate Scatter lists once and reuse for all momentum blocks
 2. **Memory Management**: Use `showtime=true` to monitor memory usage
 3. **Parallel Processing**: The package automatically uses multiple threads when available
 4. **Sparse Methods**: KrylovKit eigensolvers are memory-efficient for large systems